wp-plugins/confident-captcha/readme.txt

 * No typing required
 * International languages: Spanish, French, German, Portuguese and more
 * Audio option for the visually impaired
-* Mobile-optimized version available – works on Apple or Android-based smartphones and tablets
+* Mobile-optimized version available (works on Apple or Android-based smartphones and tablets)
 * Fail-over coverage

 ==Configuration Options==